m-schwarz/unibus/README.md

 Prior experience with the stack: I have written very little Node.js code (at the level of 'Hello world') prior to writing this application and it is my first time using Mocha and the xml libraries.

+### Running the server
+The server requires Node.js and npm to be installed.
+Simply run

+    npm install

+to download all required libraries and run the bin/www script to start the server (on port 3000).